jisshub/neetable-reactjs-dev-test/README.md

 ## Objective:

-1. Fetch data from below api,
+1. Fetch data from the api,
 [API Link](https://randomuser.me/api?results=10)

-2. Create a Leadership board front end which similar to the one in the below webpage, [Silicon | About v.1](https://silicon.createx.studio/about-v1.html)
+2. Create a Leadership board front end which similar to the one in the  webpage, [Silicon | About v.1](https://silicon.createx.studio/about-v1.html)

+3. Populate the front end with the data got from the API.

 ### Steps to Run,